List of Neapolitan monarchs: Union with Spain (1504–1647)

-Ferdinand II of Aragon conquered Naples from the French in the Treaty of Granada.
-Naples, alongside Sicily entered in a personal union with the Kingdom of Aragon, which lasted for over 2 centuries.
-Over time, the Crown of Aragon and the Crown of Castile merged to form the Monarchy of Spain, known colloquially as the "Kingdom of Spain", though the constituent crowns (Castile, Aragon, Sicily, Naples) retained their own institutions, and were ruled officially as separate states in personal union rather than as a unified state.
-The local government was ruled by a Spanish viceroy.
+Ferdinand II of Aragon won Naples from France in the Treaty of Granada.
+Naples thus entered a personal union with the Crown of Aragon, which lasted for over two centuries.
+The Crown of Aragon and the Crown of Castile were also in personal union, which eventually became the Kingdom of Spain under the Bourbon Dynasty.
+The kings of Spain appointed Spanish viceroys to govern Naples for them.
 The royal houses were: